TYPO3-Solr/ext-solr/Documentation/Misc/BLOGPOST.md

 To really split the logic in the View/Controller and Model we decided to implement a new domain model for facets that simplifies the usage for fluid and any other mvc based rendering.

 As mentioned before the „ResultSet“ in the new central entry point in the view and allows to retrieve other related domain objects.
 Therefore we attached also the facets to the SearchResultsSet.
 Every facet type is located in one subpackage of „Domain/Search/ResultSet/Facets“.
-It needs to ship a „parser“ that is responsible to to parse the solr response and create the facet object structure for the view, based on the response.
+It needs to ship a „parser“ that is responsible to to parse the Solr response and create the facet object structure for the view, based on the response.

 For the options facet for example we have the following components: